Duncan Legal P.C.

 At this point, your best option is to develop a plan to get qualified as quickly and efficiently as possible, but the road ahead will likely be a rocky one.

 3) Practical planning

 Practical planning is the process of planning far ahead for your potential future long-term care needs so that you are able to protect and preserve income and assets for your spouse and loved one should you ever have need of long-term care and Medicaid qualification in the future.
 As we just mentioned with regard to crisis planning, long-term care needs can arise completely unexpectedly in just about anyone.
 As you age, everyone should prepare themselves for the practical inevitability of developing expensive health needs.
 In order to qualify for Medicaid and still preserve much of your assets, you will likely need to plan at least five years in advance of your need to qualify.

 The practical planning process requires a significant amount of patience and foresight, but by creatively utilizing trusts and other vehicles, even those with significant assets can plan and prepare to qualify for Medicaid while still preserving much of their wealth for their loved ones—potentially saving you and your loved ones tens of thousands of dollars in future elder care costs.

 Practical planning is much more desirable and beneficial than crisis planning, since you will already be prepared to qualify for Medicaid if long-term care needs arise, rather than having to scramble to qualify for Medicaid at the last minute AFTER the need arises.

-Whether you have no need to plan ahead, are in need of crisis planning, or you are ready to begin the process of protecting your assets through practical planning, Carolyn Moller Duncan, P.C. can guide you and advocate for you with all of your Medicaid planning and qualification needs.
+Whether you have no need to plan ahead, are in need of crisis planning, or you are ready to begin the process of protecting your assets through practical planning, Duncan Legal P.C. can guide you and advocate for you with all of your Medicaid planning and qualification needs.
 Give us a call today to learn more.